rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 === Basquin's Law
 Basquin’s law describes the relationship between the amplitude of cyclic stress and the number of cycles to failure, especially important for high-cycle fatigue scenarios.
 It is typically given as a power law,

-[REVISE THE EQUATION THROUGHOUT THE THESIS]

-$ sigma_a = sigma'_f (2N_f)^b $
+$ N sigma_p^b = C $

-Here, $sigma_a$ is the stress amplitude, $sigma'_f$ is the fatigue strength coefficient, $N_f$ is the cycles to failure, and $b$ is a negative exponent that reflects the sensitivity of fatigue life to stress changes.
+Here, $sigma_p$ is the peak (amplitude) stress, $N$ is the number of cycles to failure, $b$ is the Basquin exponent (material fatigue exponent), and $C$ is a material‑dependent constant.
 Even a small increase in stress can sharply decrease fatigue life, depending on the material's $b$ exponent.
-Basquin’s law is widely used to fit experimental fatigue data and model S-N curves @oh1910exponential.
+Basquin’s law is widely used to fit experimental fatigue data and model S–N curves @oh1910exponential.

 === S-N curve